Perceptual Adversarial Networks for Image-to-Image Transformation: Experiments

 \subsubsection{Context-encoder}

-Context-Encoder (CE)~\cite{pathak2016context} trained a CNNs for the single image inpainting task, which generates the corrupted contents of an image based on its surroundings.
-Given corrupted images as input, the image inpainting aims to generate the inpainted images, and thus it can be formulated as an image-to-image transformation task.
-The per-pixel loss (using L2 norm) and the generative adversarial loss were combinded in the Context-Encoder to explore the relationship between the input surroundings and its central missed region.
+Context-Encoder (CE)~\cite{pathak2016context} trained CNNs for the single image inpainting task.
+Given corrupted images as input, image inpainting can be formulated as an image-to-image transformation task.
+Pixel-wise loss (least squares loss) and the generative adversarial loss were combined in the Context-Encoder to explore the relationship between the input surroundings and its central missed region.

-To compare with the Context-Encoder, we performed our proposed PAN on the same image inpainting task, which attempted to inpaint the central region missed images over one of the most challenge datasets - the ImageNet dataset.
+To compare with the Context-Encoder, we applied PAN to inpaint images whose central regions were missed.
 As illustrated in Section~\ref{sec:setup}, 100k images were randomly selected from the ILSVRC'12 dataset to train both Context-Encoder and PAN, and 50k images from the ILSVRC'12 validation set were used for test purpose.
-Moreover, since the image inpainting model are asked to generate the missing region of the input image but not the whole image, we directly employ the architecture of the image transformation network from~\cite{pathak2016context}.
+Moreover, since the image inpainting models are asked to generate the missing region of the input image instead of the whole image, we employ the image transformation network architecture from~\cite{pathak2016context}.

-In Fig.~\ref{fig_sim}, we reported some inpainted results in the test set.
+In Fig.~\ref{fig_sim}, we reported some example results in the test set.
 For each input image, the missing part is mixed by the foreground objects and backgrounds.
-The goal is to predict and repaint the missing part through understanding the uncorrupted surroundings.
-From the inpainted results, we find the proposed PAN performed better on understanding the surroundings and inpainting the missing part with semantic contents.
+From the inpainted results, we find the proposed PAN performed better on understanding the surroundings and estimating the missing part with semantic contents.
 However, the context-encoder tended to use the nearest region (usually the background) to inpaint the missing part.
-In addition, although both the context-encoder and our PAN did not give the perfect results, PAN attempted to synthesize more details in the missing parts.
-Last but not the least, in Table~\ref{table:inpainting}, we reported the quantitative results calculated over all 50k test images, which also demonstrated that the proposed PAN achieves better performance on understanding the context of the input images and synthesizing the corresponding missing parts.
+PAN can synthesize more details in the missing parts.
+Last but not the least, in Table~\ref{table:inpainting}, we reported the quantitative results calculated over all 50k test images, which also demonstrated that the proposed PAN achieves better performance.